ZhenyingZhu/StudyNotes/CSharp_Build.md

 Should see the message `Skipping target "GenerateBuildDependencyFile" because all output files are up-to-date with respect to the input files.` and `Target "_ComputePackageReferencePublish" skipped.
 Previously built successfully.`

+See message `Input file "source file" is newer than output file "target file"` to identify why build updates

 ## Misc

 ### Some Really Weird Build Issue